 This dough should be very easy to work with.
 If at any time it becomes too soft or sticky, place it back in the fridge for a couple of minutes.

-You can use 1 to 1 1/4 cup of chocolate chips instead of baking chocolate and melt in the microwave using the method above, but it's a little harder to get a thin, even layer of chocolate.
+You can use 1 to 1 1/4 cups of chocolate chips instead of baking chocolate and melt in the microwave using the method above, but it's a little harder to get a thin, even layer of chocolate.

-Printing the stencil and tea tags, make sure the "Fit to page" option is turned off, otherwise the sizes are going to be off.
+When printing the stencil and tea tags, make sure the "Fit to page" option is turned off, otherwise the sizes are going to be off.

 Small Batch Information: This recipe cuts in half cleanly.
 Just replace the 1/8 teaspoon salt with a pinch of salt.